 Each engineering team is different in their rhythm and the style of work, however, there are several practices you should follow when managing their workloads.

 1. Define Your Team’s Capacity

 To make sure the workload is managed in the best possible way, you should first define your engineering team’s capacity.
 See how many people you have, what are their work hours and understand how much can be done in a week’s time.
-This will help you in setting due dates and prioritising which tasks should be taken on next.
+This will help you in setting due dates and prioritizing which tasks should be taken on next.

 To make sure specific team member schedules are not forgotten, use workload management tools and define how much time each of your colleagues has.
 You can mark on which days they are available to you, as well as how many hours they have which is especially useful when sharing resources with other project managers.
 By noting this information down, you can check everyone’s availability, and don’t worry that you might have forgotten something.